Gustavo Bontadini

-Gustavo Bontadini (27 March 1903 – 12 April 1990) was an Italian philosopher, writer, and a teacher.
+Gustavo Bontadini (Milan, 27 March 1903 – Milan, 12 April 1990) was an Italian philosopher, writer, and a teacher.
 He was born in Milan and died in 1990, aged 87.
 Bontadini was also an influential representative known for Neo-Scholasticism in the 20th century.
 From 1951 to 1973, he became a professor of Theoretical philosophy in the Catholic university in Milan.
-He was also a teacher of Emanuele Severino, Angelo Scola and other Italian philosophers.